-If you missed TEDxPeachtree 2016 and couldn't catch it on the livestream, not to worry: We live-tweeted and covered it, um, extensively on social media channels, plus video of approved speakers will soon go up on the TEDx global YouTube channel.
-For now, let's do a quick recap of each session's highlights!
+If you missed TEDxPeachtree 2016 and couldn’t catch it on the livestream, not to worry: We live-tweeted and covered it, um, extensively on social media channels, plus video of are live on the TEDx global YouTube channel.
+For now, let’s do a quick recap of each session’s highlights!

 Session 1: We, Humans